-Val Chmerkovskiy Spills ‘Good Morning America’ Host Called Him To Apologize After On-Air Gaffe
+Val Chmerkovskiy Says ‘Good Morning America’ Host Called Him To Apologize After On-Air Gaffe

 I saw a clip from @goodmorningamerica this morning and I was pretty surprised by the tone of some comments towards dance.
 My initial response was disappointment.
 For a brief moment it brought up old unpleasant memories of being mocked and laughed at for being a boy who danced.
 Fortunately that feeling dissipated quickly in knowing that the climate of dance, especially for young men in this generation is thriving more than ever, celebrated and appreciated .
 A young boy training in an athletic art form that requires an insane amount of discipline, strength, agility, flexibility, speed, dedication, awareness of mind, body, soul and creativity doesn’t seem like something to laugh about .
 I understand that comments like the one made here on television were probably light hearted and just a little banter.
 I get it.
 I know everyone at gma including @lara.spencer and I’m sure the intention wasn’t to be hurtful.
 But I also just think we are in a new era and time, especially for dance and it’s perception.
 The tone and mockery towards dance is just dated, old and not relevant anymore.
 Those who mock don’t understand.
 I’m proud to be a dancer and I strongly encourage any, who would like to try.
 So if there are any young kids out there who have a passion to pursue dance, don’t be discouraged by those who might laugh or make fun, tease or taunt.
 Follow your passion, take a chance on yourself and remember, that when you are courageous enough to listen to your inner voice rather than the voices (that only you can allow) to tear you down, you will always win.
 Follow your bliss and you will always have the last laugh:) Nothing but love and encouragement ????????#dance #encourage #create #dontHate #community

 The backlash against Spencer’s comments was swift, with many of today’s most prominent male dance figures taking to social media to support one another, including Chmerkovskiy’s former Dancing With the Stars castmate, Derek Hough.
-Deadline reported that legendary dancer Gene Kelly’s widow Patricia Ward Kelly also responded to the controversy in an open letter about her feelings regarding male dancers.
+Deadline reported that legendary dancer Gene Kelly’s widow, Patricia Ward Kelly, also responded to the controversy in an open letter about her feelings regarding male dancers.